Human papillomavirus (HPV) Vaccine

 Each year about 13,800 new cases of invasive cervical cancer are diagnosed, and about 4,290 women die from cervical cancer.
 Almost all of those cases are due to HPV.

 The HPV vaccine is very effective.
-Since being recommended in 2006, HPV infections have decreased by 85% in girls aged 14 – 19 and 71% in women in their early 20s.
+Since being recommended in 2006, HPV infections against the strains covered in the vaccine have decreased by 85% in girls aged 14 – 19 and 71% in women in their early 20s.

 The HPV vaccine is very safe.
 Some anti-vaccine individuals have tried to cast doubt on the safety of the vaccine, but the facts speak for themselves: